Why would my patient be malingering?

 - Is there a discord between responses to the clinician’s questions.

 - Is the patients audiogram atypical, and are there any changes of threshold responses at the same frequencies in repeated examinations?

-- Does a patient who presents with profound functional hearing loss still respond to questions asked with a lower voice, especially when they cannot read your lips?
+- Does a patient who is claiming profound functional hearing loss still respond to questions asked in a lower voice, especially when they cannot read your lips?

 - Are air conduction thresholds worse than acoustic reflex thresholds?

 - In speech audiometry, does the patient repeat only a part of the word presented?

 - Has the patient expressed an obvious interest in obtaining some sort of financial benefit?

 - Is there inconsistency between PTA and SRT?